jfinley2017/UE4ModuleCreationReference/README.md

 The above repo is a minimal example of this and a walkthrough is provided below.

 # Recreation Steps:
-Substitute the following instances of MyGame with your project naming convention.
+Substitute the following instances of MyGame/MinimalModule with your project naming convention.

 1.)
-Edit your uproject to include the new Module
+Edit your uproject to include the new module

   ![uproject-image](https://cdn.discordapp.com/attachments/381955162387906572/696983635018121226/unknown.png)